ULT freezer: Energy consumption

 Due to the low temperature, ULT freezers consume high amounts of electric energy and hence are expensive to operate.
 In 2010, Stanford University had more than 2,000 ULT freezers, which used an estimated 40 billion BTUs of energy and cost the university $5.6 million annually.
 Newer ULT freezers consume less energy.
 Nonetheless, a comprehensive report published in 2015 by the Center for Energy Efficient Laboratories (funded by Pacific Gas & Electric, Southern California Edison, and San Diego Gas & Electric utility companies as part of their Emerging Technologies program) found that laboratories in California consumed an estimated 800 GWh/year, with ULT freezers being the greatest contributor to that total.

-In recent years, some scientists have begun suggesting that laboratories set freezers to –70 °C instead of –80 °C to conserve energy and decrease wear on the freezer's compressor.
+At least as early as 2018, some scientists suggested that laboratories set freezers to –70 °C instead of –80 °C to conserve energy and decrease wear on the freezer's compressor.

 Depending on the volume of the freezer, the opening frequency of the users as well as the number of samples, the energy consumption starts from ca. 11 kWh/day and higher.
+The US government calculates 20 kWh/day.
+A study performed at the University of Edinburgh showed that the New Brunswick U570 HEF model consumed slightly under 10 kWh/day.
+Without any data, the University of Michigan claimed that "older model" ULT devices could consume "up to 30 kWh/day".
+A sales pitch written in 2023 quoted "16-22 KWh of electricity per day".

 To reduce the energy consumption, the insulation should be as efficient as possible.
 Additional inner doors reduce the loss of temperature when opening the main door.
 Icing within the ULT freezer should be reduced to a minimum.
 Modern ULT freezers employ variable speed drives for both the compressors and fans.
 This has reduced energy consumption a further 30% to typically 8.5 kWh/day.

 Refrigeration cycle

 ULT freezers that employ the cascade refrigeration (CR) system use up to 20 times the energy footprint of household fridges, and used to refrigerate with greenhouse gas fluids (typically hydrofluorocarbon R-508B).
 Modern ULT freezers employ HC (i.e., hydrocarbon) gas mixtures: typically, ethane and propane.
-This has also improved their efficiency by up to 30% over the conventional CFC or HFC gassed freezers.
+This technology was developed in the mid-1990s, and improved efficiency by up to 30% over the conventional CFC or HFC gassed freezers.
+Alternatively ULT freezers may use the Stirling cycle in reverse (A Stirling cooler) for refrigeration.